-First human rated test flight for India's Gaganyaan not in 2021
+First Human Rated Test Flight For India's Gaganyaan Not In 2021

 Pointing out ISRO opening the year 2021 with the successful launch of Brazilian satellite Amazonia-1 and 18 other satellites he said the spread of Covid-19 and lockdowns curtailed the operations.

-The first human-rated unmanned GSLV-Mk III, the first of the two test flights, was scheduled to fly by the end of 2021.
+The first human rated unmanned GSLV-Mk III, first of the two test flights, was scheduled to fly by the end of 2021.

 Taking the flight results another unmanned rocket would fly while the third rocket will carry the Indian astronauts.